 Ideally including interested students from each grade, the mission of this group is to empower the collective voice of the student body and discuss the student culture in the interest of strengthening our community.
+Traditionally, some or all members of the senior class organize meetings.
 The purpose of this group is not to create a hierarchy among students, but to serve as a platform for discussing the daily life of students and school policy.
 The students in this group will not have more authority than other students.
-The student representative to the Board is either present or kept abreast of discussions at all meetings, and will bring relevant issues to board meetings.
 The student group may ask one or more of the Co-Heads to be present at certain meetings.
-It is suggested that they meet with the administrators at least once a month to discuss some of the topics that have come up in conversations.